 Top Spring Picks

-Whether hiking, bird watching or just a love of nature, spring is blossom time at the world-renowned Royal Botanical Gardens, one of Canada’s National Historic Sites.
+Whether you prefer hiking, bird watching or just enjoying nature, the spring is blossom time at the world-renowned Royal Botanical Gardens, one of Canada’s National Historic Sites.
 Come to Your Senses and experience the spectacular displays of tulips, lilacs, iris, peonies and roses throughout the season.

 What to Wear in Spring

-Spring arrives in April when you’ll see early crocuses and daffodils popping up in gardens and Trilliums our provincial flowers in woodlots, followed by lots of spring blossoms.
-Pack lighter clothing along with a warm spring jacket, or sweaters and an umbrella for the occasional spring shower.
+Spring arrives in April when you’ll see early crocuses and daffodils popping up in gardens and Trilliums, our provincial flower, in woodlots.
+Pack lighter clothing along with a warm spring jacket, or sweater and an umbrella for the occasional spring shower.